carpentries-incubator/hpc-intro/_episodes/04-formatting.md

 `bin/lesson_check.py` will report lines longer than 100 characters and this can block your contributions of being accepted.

-The two reasons behind the decision to enforce a maximum line lenght are (1) make diff and merge easier in the command line and other user interfaces and
+The two reasons behind the decision to enforce a maximum line length are (1) make diff and merge easier in the command line and other user interfaces and
 (2) make update of translation of the lessons easier.